F0rsythe/obs/accionmfb/POC.md

 12. Run nessus on all
 13. try this route: https://rastating.github.io/how-i-hacked-bobby/

-to get first ip in subnet do subnet mask and the ip address
+to get first ip in subnet do subnet mask AND the ip address to get the last ip in subnet do inverse of subnet mask OR the ip address
 # Amass results
 ---
 ![[Pasted image 20240220131801.png]]